coop152/obsidian-vaults/Year 3/Third Year Project/Week of 26-2-24.md

 - Wrote some very quick and dirty code for the "delete everything before date" feature.
+In total, i implemented these things for this feature to work:
+	- `ical_deleteallbefore` in `actions.tcl`
+	- `dg_date` in `tcllib`, which required some interesting extra work in the form of `update_day_maximum` to keep the upper bound of the day selector matched to the month and year
 	-